cs87-dartmouth/Fall2021/documentation/assignment2.md

 <a href="simple-geometry-ref.png"><img src="simple-geometry-ref.png"></a>
 @m_enddiv

-Once your tests pass, you can test it on a slightly more complex example: Run the `build/darts` application from the terminal on the `assignment2/simple-geometry-no-bvh.json` scene.
+Once your tests pass, you can test it on a slightly more complex example: Run the `darts` application from the terminal on the `assignment2/simple-geometry-no-bvh.json` scene.
 This renders a scene with a few simple triangle meshes, which should look like the image shown (the amount of noise in the image will depend on the number of samples used, ours uses more than the default value in the scene).

 This render takes quite a while!
 It's about time that we fix this using a BBH.